Steveaub/homepilot-ai/docs/project-specific/competitive-intelligence.md

 - Optional expert marketplaces.
 - Transparent, structured edge-case escalation.
 - Full buyer and seller empowerment outside of traditional brokerage constraints.

+# 🛫 Handoff Execution Confirmation

+---

+🛫 Handoff Complete. ✅ This marks the start of a new session.